mena97villalobos/github-actions-playground/README.md

 Automatically cherry-picks a merged pull request when a label starting with `CP:` is applied.

--   Extracts merge commit SHA\
+-   Extracts merge commit SHA
--   Parses target branch from the label (`CP: branch-name`)\
+-   Parses target branch from the label (`CP: branch-name`)
--   Validates target branch exists\
+-   Validates target branch exists
--   Creates a new cherry-pick branch\
+-   Creates a new cherry-pick branch
--   Opens a PR toward the target branch\
+-   Opens a PR toward the target branch
 -   Posts a summary back to the original PR

+Proper documentation can be found on [`docs/Label-PR-Cherrypicking.md`](./docs/Label-PR-Cherrypicking.md)

 ------------------------------------------------------------------------